jjangga0214/node-configs/packages/tsconfig/README.md

 - This package includes not only tsconfig.json, but also CLIs needed in typescript development environment: [`typescript`](https://www.npmjs.com/package/typescript), [`ts-node`](https://www.npmjs.com/package/ts-node) and so on.
 - [`ts-node`](https://typestrong.org/ts-node/) is configured to use [`swc`](https://github.com/swc-project/swc) under the hood.
 [REF](https://typestrong.org/ts-node/docs/transpilers)

-## Example for a single-project repo
+## Usage for a single-project repo

 **tsconfig.json**: